-The science of treating consumers of modern news media like what they are, near-passive objects of surveillance and control.
-Because trying to rely on peoples’ rationality and agency to get things done has a poor track record in recent history.
-There is a lot of stuff being done in, e.g. bandit problems specifically to model consumers and web pages.
+The science of treating consumers of modern news media like what they, for practical purposes, are; to whit, near-passive objects of surveillance and control.
+Relying on peoples’ rationality and/or agency to get things done has a poor track record in recent history.

 The “bandit problems” phrase comes, by the way, from an extension of the “one armed bandit”, the poker machine, into a mathematical model for exploring the world by pulling on the arms of a poker machine.

 Pseudopolitical diversion: There is a pleasing symmetry in that modern poker machines, and indeed the internet in general, model the customer as a metaphorical poker machine upon whose arm they pull to get a reward, and that this reward is addicting the customer to pulling on the arms of their literal poker machine.
 It’s a two-way battle of algorithms, but one side does not update its learning algorithms based on the latest research, or have nearly the data set.